Diocese of Cassano all'Jonio: Cathedral

 The old cathedral was consecrated by Bishop Tomacelli on 3 May 1491.
 The bell tower was completed by Bishop Gaetano in 1608.

 The new cathedral in Cassano all'Ionio was consecrated on 22 March 1722 by Bishop Francesco Maria Loyerio of Umbriatico.
 The decoration of the Choir was completed in 1750.
 The stucco façade of the cathedral was completed by Bishop Coppola in 1795, and the marble pulpit installed.
 Many of the treasures of the cathedral were stolen or damaged during the revolutionary period 1798–1806.

 The Cathedral was governed by a Chapter, composed (in 1752) of four dignities and eighteen Canons.
 The dignities were: the Archdeacon, the Dean, the Cantor and the Treasurer.

+In 1824, due to a fire in the episcopal palace, the archives of the diocese and the cathedral Chapter were destroyed.

+Statistics

+In 1920, after the creation of the Eparchy of Lungro, the diocese of Cassano claimed c.
+130,300 Catholics, in 51 parishes and 37 vicariates, served by 253 secular priests and 10 priests of religious Orders.
+There were 200 churches or chapels.
+There was one convent of Capuchins, one convent of Poor Clares, and one convent of the Sisters of Reparation.

+Reorganization

+On 8 September 1976, the Sacred Congregation of Bishops, with the approval of Pope Paul VI, added territory to the diocese of Cassano by removing eight towns from the jurisdiction of the diocese of Anglona-Tursi.

+On 4 April 1979, Pope John Paul II issued the bull "Quo aptius", which, inter multa alia removed ten towns from the jurisdiction of the bishop of Cassano and assigned them to the diocese of San Marco-Argentano.

+On 30 January 2001, Pope John Paul II, in the bull "Maiori Christifidelium," ordered the reorganization of the ecclesiastical provinces in Calabria.
+The diocese of Cassano had previously been a suffragan of Reggio Calabriae, but in the new circumscription became a suffragan of Cosenza-Bisignano.